 What do I need to take in the IELTS exam?

 Arrive early so that you have enough time to check in and move through all necessary security procedures.
-Take your ID and it must be the same identification that you provided on your IELTS Application form.
-Take a pen, pencil and eraser as you will need a pencil and eraser for Listening and Reading.
+Take your ID, and it must be the same identification that you provided on your IELTS Application form.
+Take a pen, pencil and rubber as you will need a pencil and rubber for Listening and Reading.

 When will I receive my IELTS result?

 The results depend on the type of test you have taken.
 If you have taken a paper-based test you will be able to view your test results after 13 calendar days from the test date.
 If you have taken the computer-based test you will be able to view your test results after 3 to 5 calendar days from the test date.